nbdc-datahub/hbcd-docs/docs/instruments/biospec/urine.md

   <span class="arrow">▸</span>
 </div>
 <div class="table-collapsible-content">
 <p>Assay results may be scored as invalid if specimens are identified as dilute, substituted, adulterated, or otherwise insufficient based on validation.
-Validation is based on creatinine, pH, and nitrite measurements. <b>Only specimens with low creatinine (< 20 mg/dL) are confirmed using specific gravity via a refractometer</b> (decision grid below), and the creatinine analysis is repeated to rule out issues with the first analysis (e.g. sample mix-ups, air bubble in a line on the instrument, etc.).</p>
+Validation is based on creatinine, pH, and nitrite measurements. <b>Only specimens with low creatinine (< 20 mg/dL) are confirmed using specific gravity via a refractometer</b> (decision grid below), and the creatinine analysis is repeated to rule out issues with the first analysis (e.g. sample mix-ups, air bubble in a line on the instrument, etc.).
+Creatinine results will be made available to users in a future release (<i>see <a href="../../../changelog/knownissues/#biospecimen-omics" target="_blank">known issue</a></i>).</p>
 <img src="../images/Table1_biospec_urine.png" width="70%" height="auto" class="center">
 <br>
 </div>